therealsatya/15440web/_pages/about.md

 The goals of this course are twofold.
 First, for students to gain an understanding of the principles and techniques behind the design of distributed systems, such as locking, concurrency, caching, prefetching, scheduling, and communication across the network.
 Second, for students to gain practical experience designing, implementing, and debugging real distributed systems.

 The major themes this course will teach include:
-* resource scarcity, scheduling, and concurrency
+* Resource scarcity, scheduling, and concurrency
-* communication latency and bandwidth
+* Communication latency and bandwidth
-* naming
+* Naming
-* abstraction and modularity
+* Abstraction and modularity
-* imperfect communication and other types of failure
+* Imperfect communication and other types of failure
-* protection from accidental and malicious harm
+* Protection from accidental and malicious harm
-* optimism
+* Pptimism
-* consensus
+* Consensus
-* use of instrumentation, monitoring, and debugging tools in problem solving.
+* Use of instrumentation, monitoring, and debugging tools in problem solving.
-* design, implementation, and debugging of substantial programming projects that span the above themes
+* Design, implementation, and debugging of substantial programming projects that span the above themes

 ## Grading